 They found him entangled in weeds at the bottom of the river.

-She talked about the fact she could no longer practice her profession as a therapist, because she couldn’t listen to other people’s problems anymore.
+She said she could no longer practice her profession as a therapist, because she couldn’t listen to other people’s problems anymore.
 But the point she wanted to convey by telling her story, was that while she was in mystery and her world changed forever, her neighbors world and everyone else’s world continued unchanged.

 The sun came up the next day, her neighbor came out the next day and picked up his morning newspaper.
 She likened it to going to the movies, you pay to see a comedy but while everybody else is laughing your screen split and you are watching a horror movie.